Permify/permify/docs/versioned_docs/version-0.2.x/installation/brew.md

 # Brew With Configurations

-This section shows how to intall and run Permify Service with using brew.
+This section shows how to install and run Permify Service with using brew.

 ### Install Permify